michael-hahn/django-1/django/splice/README.md

 An `UntrustedDatetime` object will now behave exactly the same as a regular `datetime` object except that it has an additional `synthesized` attribute.
-All methods in `UntrustedDatetime` are now decorated versions of the ones in `datetime` which outputs untrusted values.
+All methods in `UntrustedDatetime` are now decorated versions of the ones in `datetime`, which output untrusted values.
 If some methods should not output untrusted values, you can easily override them in `UntrustedDatetime`:
 ```angular2html
 class UntrustedDatetime(UntrustedMixin, datetime):